Part 1·1.1·15 min read

 Scale reference

-A typical human cell (10–20 μm) is to a grain of sand (1 mm) roughly as a grain of sand is to a soccer ball.
-The internal machinery inside each cell is proportionally smaller still — ribosomes are only ~25 nanometers across.
+A typical human (10–20 μm) is to a grain of sand (1 mm) roughly as a grain of sand is to a soccer ball.
+The internal machinery inside each is proportionally smaller still — ribosomes are only ~25 nanometers across.

 Prokaryotes vs. Eukaryotes: Monolith vs. Microservices

-Prokaryotes (bacteria and archaea) are small (1–10 μm), have no nucleus, and keep their DNA loose in the cytoplasm.
+Prokaryotes (bacteria and archaea) are small (1–10 μm), have no nucleus, and keep their loose in the cytoplasm.
 Everything happens in one compartment.
 They're fast, lean, and efficient — but limited in complexity.
 Think of a monolithic application: all the code runs in one process, there's no strict separation of concerns, and it works beautifully until you need to scale or add specialized functionality.

 { }Cell Architecture: Monolith vs. Microservices

-A bacterial cell (prokaryote) is like a monolithic Node.js app: everything — parsing, computation, output — happens in a single runtime.
+A bacterial (prokaryote) is like a monolithic Node.js app: everything — parsing, computation, output — happens in a single runtime.
 It's fast and low-overhead, but you can't easily separate the database logic from the rendering logic.

 The Organelles: A Service Map